 - Follow instructions carefully to not void a warranty

 - Document data to demonstrate that a module is underperforming

 - Plan for labor to remove, ship, and reinstall an underperforming module

 - Get a warranty for the manufacturer to "repair and replace" rather than "supplement"

-- Consider an "insurance-backed guarantee", in which warranty claims will still be processed in the event of a liquidation, receivership, or closure of a dealer.
+- Consider an "insurance-backed guarantee" in which warranty claims will still be processed in the event of liquidation, entry into receivership, or closure of a dealer.